Vrmac

 It is an extension of Mount Lovćen, and its highest peak is Sveti Ilija (Saint Elijah), which is 785 meters high.
-It is located north of town of Tivat, and encloses town of Kotor from the south.
+It is located to tne northeast of town of Tivat, and encloses the town of Kotor from the southwest.
 It is also the site of the Austro-Hungarian Fort Vrmac, built in 1860.

 Vrmac Tunnel, which connects Kotor with the Adriatic Highway, goes through the mountain.
 Vrmac is a popular destination for hiking, orienteering and mountain biking.